Structural Periodic Vector Autoregressions: Introduction

 Asymptotic theory for such periodic vector autoregressive (PVAR) models have been developed by \cite{ula1990periodic,ula1993forecasting}, \cite{franses2004periodic} and \cite{aknouche2007causality}, who derived periodic stationarity conditions and parameter estimation methods.
+Testing for stationarity against periodic stationary alternatives is considered in \cite{jentsch2012periodic}.
 Further, P(V)AR models are often considered in stochastic volatility modeling of financial data, see e.g.~\cite{bollerslev1996periodic}, \cite{aknouche2009quasi} and \cite{aknouche2017periodic}.
 Thanks to their large number of parameters, PVAR models are extremely flexible.
-However, unconstrained PVAR estimation does often not work well in applications with moderate sample sizes as typically encountered in macro econometrics due to pronounced overfitting issues.
+However, unconstrained PVAR estimation does often not work well in applications even with moderate sample sizes as typically encountered in macroeconometrics due to pronounced overfitting issues.
 To address these, \cite{ursu2009modelling} and \cite{boubacar2023estimating} derived least squares estimators under linear parameter restrictions.
-However, they only allow to impose linear restriction on parameters \emph{within} a given season to control the number of parameters to be estimated.
-In this paper, we extend their approach by explicitly allowing also for practically linear constraints \emph{across} seasons.
+However, they only allow to impose linear restrictions on parameters \emph{within} a given season to control the number of parameters to be estimated.
+In this paper, we extend their approach by explicitly allowing also for practically relevant linear constraints \emph{across} seasons.
+The importance of constraints across seasons in a PVAR setup is also illustrated in Figures \ref{sd_acf_data} and \ref{sd_acf_demean}.
+Both figures show that for INF and FFR the autoregressive coefficients may be restricted to be the same across seasons, given evidence that there is hardly any seasonality left after allowing for seasonal mean shifts.
+This renders the model more parsimonious, facilitating the estimation of the PVAR model.

-The importance of constraints across seasons in a PVAR setup is illustrated in our real data application, in which we analyze monthly data consisting of not seasonally adjusted industrial production (IP), CPI inflation (INF) and the federal funds rate (FFR).
-In Figure \ref{sd_acf_data}, we present estimated spectral densities (SDs) and autocovariance functions (ACFs) for all three (univariate) time series.
-Taking a closer look at the raw data, we find that IP and INF exhibit strong periodic annual patterns, while FFR shows no periodic structure at all.

-In Figure \ref{sd_acf_demean}, the estimated SDs and ACFs of \emph{seasonally demeaned} IP, INF and FFR are displayed.
-Apparently, while seasonal demeaning removes almost all periodicity of INF, it is clearly not able to adequately remove the entire periodic structure of IP.
-That is, even after seasonally demeaning, IP still exhibits pronounced periodic structure dominated by sub-year periods.
-Further, also in view of the large number of parameters of an unconstraint PVAR, since two out of three variables have hardly any periodic structure, it is not necessary to fit a full PVAR model, i.e., without any constraints across seasons, to explain the dependence structure of the data.